Grades 7–12 Program

 How long can students be at school each day?

-Supervision ends at 4:00 pm each day, however, the school remains open to accommodate evening user groups.
-Students are welcome to remain in the school until the early evening.
+Supervision ends at 4:00 pm each day, however, the school remains open to accommodate school teams and evening user groups.
+Students are welcome to remain in the school until the early evening on occasion, if pickup is delayed or if they are participating in a sport or club event.

 When will the students receive their class schedule?